nainleen/-Resources-legal-professionals-in-E-discovery-and-Digital-Evidence/README.md

 If you are a total e-discovery novice or an experienced practitioner, we hope this guide will provide you with a lot of useful information that you can apply to your day-to-day professional life.

+# Introduction to e-Discovery
+I will describes and defines electronic discovery, or “e-discovery,” for anyone involved in the processes of litigation or investigations.
+It should provide an introduction and overview of the basic concepts and terms you will need to begin any conversation around the practice of electronic discovery.
+Following chapters will dive into more nuanced and specific issues within the process of managing electronic evidence in litigation.

 # What is Electronic Discovery (E-Discovery  e-discovery)?

 Electronic discovery is a procedure by which parties involved in a legal case preserve, collect, review, and exchange information in electronic formats for the purpose of using it as evidence in the case.